Cordero080/orpheus-ai/README.md

 ## What It Is

-A personality engine built on Claude — 41 philosophical archetypes, 5 tones, vector memory, dialectical collision detection.
-It produces responses that feel different from vanilla AI.
+A personality engine built on Claude — 41 philosophical archetypes, 5 tones, vector memory, dialectical collision detection, and an inner monologue that thinks before speaking.

 **The inversion:** Most AI wrappers take LLM output and add personality on top.
 Pneuma tries the opposite — personality as the controlling architecture, with the LLM providing raw material to be shaped.

-This was a completely experimental and intuitive process — no roadmap, no tutorial, just following the work where it wanted to go.
+This was built by following the work where it wanted to go.
+No roadmap.
+The architecture emerged from asking: what would it take for an AI to feel like it has a genuine perspective?

 ---